armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 The automated install involves installing an Armory Version Manager (AVM) that handles downloading, installing, and updating the Borealis CLI.
 Using this install method gives you  to way to keep the Borealis CLI updated as well as the ability to switch versions from the command line.
 The manual installation method involves downloading a specific release from GitHub and installing that release.

+> Depending on your operating system, you may need to allow applications from unknown developers to install the CLI.
+See the documentation for your operating system, such as [macOS](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 {{< tabs name="borealis-cli-install" >}}

 {{% tab name="Automated" %}}